sfingram/advent2020/README.md

 ## Day 5

 The key to this puzzle is to recognize the mapping between the binary space partitioning and bitfields.
 Got to use itertools on this one.
 I'm a confused about why the `i32` data keeps getting turned into `&i32` or even `&&i32` in the sorted vector and `zip`'ed iterator.
 I was able to work around it, but it still feels like magic to me, which I wish it wouldn't.

+## Day 6

+Puzzles are staying pretty straightforward so far.
+This one was just a bunch of set operations.
+I had some issues with using references instead of cloning when trying to do the fold in the second half.
+Still having to bang my head against the compiler due to misunderstanding some fundamentals here and there.
+But hey, that's why I'm here doing this.